 Don’t stop running because you’re tired.
 Run when you don’t want to, and if you have young kids (like we do) run early in the morning.

 I also try to do 100 push-ups per day, but I usually fail at that.
 I usually succeed at getting at least 30 km a week, and it’s not enough for me.
 If you’re wondering if you should go for a run today, definitely go.”

 You can find Ian and family at The Travelling Page Family

 From Home Chef to Travel Mum

-How to families adapt from home cooked food to grabbing whatever they can find on the road?
+How do families adapt from home-cooked food to grabbing whatever they can find on the road?